3 I'S STATEMENTS

 - At St Joseph’s, from Year 2, children are assessed on the Collins KS2 Big Cat Reading Scheme.
 This is to ensure that all our children have a reading book at their level to practise their reading skills both in school and at home.
 Reading books are changed by class TAs and a log is kept so that class teachers can ensure books are being changed on a regular basis.
 Assessments are completed termly to track the progress of our children on the scheme.
 In addition to their reading book, we also encourage children to take a book of their choice from the class shelf or the library.

 - Our library is a space that we are proud of at St Joseph’s.
-It is in regular use for RWI lessons, DEAR sessions and we are eager to open our doors and begin our library mornings to allow our parents to join in with our love of reading.
+It is in regular use for RWI lessons, reading sessions and we open our doors early to hold our library mornings to allow our parents to join in with our love of reading.
+Lunchtime library sessions are also available for children

-- We are currently raising money to also develop an outdoor space for reading to ensure further that reading is at the heart of all we do.
+- Having raised the money to develop an outdoor space, we are now in the process of making this a calm space to ensure further that reading is at the heart of all we do.

 Impact Statement – Reading